 Part of your overall business objective is to measure your growth to attain the goals you have set.
 Benchmark your starting point and measure your growth in each area.
 Determine which strategies are working and which ones need to be modified.

-Previous Article- Should You Host Email On A Web Server?
+Previous Article- Website Basics - Should You Host Email On A Web Server?

 Look at what a difference a website redesign makes!